uvcyclotron/repokaka/service.md

 ## Services
 Bot listens to web-hooks as decribed, and calls the scripts for each requested service.
 Service implementations run as independent modules, and return analysis result as text to the parent calling method of bot.

+The services which need to clone the git repository, to get all the code first, are passed through a clone wrapper, which handles git cloning, and then invokes the required service modules.
+This helps the bot avoid cloning multiple times.

 ### Documentation Collector